-25 EFRAG welcomes that the Trustees will undertake a review of the process in relation to Post-Implementation Reviews (PIR) when the IASB has gained further experience of conducting a number of PIRs.
-EFRAG is of the opinion that a period of two years of full implementation of a Standard is often too short for both preparers and users to be fully familiar with a Standard and would recommend to extend the period to at least three years or longer depending on the nature and complexity of the Standard or the major amendment to the Standard.
-Although no there is no presumption that a PIR will lead to any changes in a Standard, it may nevertheless result in amending a Standard.
+- 31 EFRAG welcomes that the Trustees will undertake a review of the process in relation to PIRs when the IASB has gained further experience of conducting a number of PIRs.
+EFRAG is of the opinion that a period of two years of full implementation of a standard is often too short for both preparers and users to be fully familiar with a standard and would recommend to extend the period to at least three years, or longer, depending on the nature and complexity of the standard or the major amendment to the standard.
+Although there is no presumption that a PIR will lead to any changes in a standard, it may nevertheless result in the amendment of a standard.
 Both preparers and users call for stable standards.
-Over time, PIRs will become more effective and result where appropriate in more meaningful amendments.

-- EFRAG is of the opinion that the findings of Post-Implementation Reviews should provide direct input in the standard-setting agenda.
-Constituents use time and resources to provide their input to these reviews and it is important that the IASB shows to be responsive and address promptly the concerns raised and how they are dealt with in the work programme.
-The feedback statement that is published should include the IASB action plan and clearly indicate the IASB's decisions of what the next steps are: start Research activities, work on amendments, do nothing, so that constituents know what to expect.
-Currently constituents find out, at least in the case of the Post- Implementation Review on IFRS 8, eventually after the fact, the only communication tool in use being the IASB Update. - 27 The IASB may also wish to consider undertaking Post-Implementation reviews on older existing standards on which several interpretation issues are raised and that are candidates for a complete overhaul.
-We believe that the IASB could consult on which of the older existing standards should be subject to a Post-Implementation Review and what should be the priority on the more recent standards for Post-Implementation Reviews in the Agenda Consultation (we refer also to our response on the 2015 IASB Agenda Consultation). - Finally EFRAG believes that Post-Implementation Reviews are useful ways of gathering evidence for its evidence based standard setting activity and constitute a powerful approach to Research activity.
-EFRAG therefore recommends that Post-Implementation Reviews are identified as such instead of being considered as a due process obligation.
+Over time, PIRs will become more effective and result, where appropriate, in more meaningful amendments. - 32 EFRAG is of the opinion that the findings of PIRs should provide direct input into the standard-setting agenda.
+Constituents use time and resources to provide their input to these reviews and it is important that the IASB shows itself to be responsive and address promptly the concerns raised and how they are dealt with in the work programme.
+The feedback statement that is published should include the IASB action plan and clearly indicate the IASB's decisions of what the next steps are start research activities, work on amendments, do nothing so that constituents know what to expect.
+Currently, constituents find out after the fact, at least in the case of the PIR on IFRS 8; the only communication tool in use being the IASB Update. - 33 EFRAG recommends that the Trustees consider where the expertise of the IFRS IC can help the IASB to collect the issues for preparation of the PIRs of existing standards. - The IASB may also wish to consider undertaking PIRs on older existing standards on which several interpretation issues have been raised and that are candidates for a complete overhaul.
+We believe that the IASB should consult on which of the older existing standards should be subject to a PIR and what the priority should be on the more recent standards for PIRs in the Agenda Consultation (we refer also to our response on the 2015 IASB Agenda Consultation).
+This would be consistent with the call for stability, while maintaining high-quality financial reporting. - Finally, EFRAG believes that PIRs are useful ways of gathering evidence for the IASB's evidence based standard-setting activity and constitute a powerful approach to research activity.
+Therefore, EFRAG recommends that PIRs are identified as such, instead of being considered as a due process obligation.